ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 2. If you can't do #1 right now, then create a way for your service to use the [LogDNA agent](https://docs.logdna.com/docs/logdna-agent) to get the same advantages.
 Apart from Kubernetes, the LogDNA agent will still read from log files and support ST/AT in the same way.
     - Be sure to use `/var/log/at` for your AT logs.
-    - When setting up your agent, observe the Kubernetes notes above regarding version, ingestion key, and `LDLOGPATH`.
+    - When setting up your agent, observe the Kubernetes notes above regarding version, ingestion key, and `LDAPIHOST`/`LDLOGHOST`/`LDLOGPATH`.

 3. As a last resort, you can use the [LogDNA ingestion API](https://docs.logdna.com/v1.0/reference#api).
     - LogDNA has code libraries in most common languages for using the API.
 See [here](https://docs.logdna.com/docs), under "Code Libraries" on the left.